 1) Transfer Augustana credits at any point in their Augustana experience to another institution and complete their bachelor of arts program at that institution.
 Students will not receive a degree from Augustana College.

-2) Participate in a coordinated program with the assistance of an Augustana faculty advisor within a participating department (signed agreement required.)
+2) Participate and complete a coordinated program with the assistance of an Augustana faculty advisor within a participating department (signed agreement required.)